Why is a Title Company important when buying Real Estate in the United States?

 In 1876 the first title company was established.

 The role of the title company is to minimize the legal risks involved in a Real Estate transaction in the United States, for example when purchasing a house for investment purposes.
 In order to ensure this the title company carries out the following activities:

 - Checks the legality of the deed of the property (drafted in the United States).

-- Among other things, the title company checks whether the seller is indeed the property owner, examines historical inheritance orders and court decisions regarding the property, if there are any.
+- Among other things, the title company checks whether the seller is indeed the owner of the property, examines historical inheritance orders and court decisions regarding the property if there are any.

 - Issues insurance to the buyer to cover any legal problems that may arise in the future.